 There is no access to Racetrack Road from Riverford Road (160 St) during the period above.

-To get to the Market from Black Diamond or Turner Valley, take Highway 22 and turn east on Highway 549.
+To get to the Market from Diamond Valley, take Highway 22 and turn east on Highway 549.
 Go approximately 3.2 KM and turn south on 192 St. and 1 KM to the Farmers’ Market entrance.

 To get to the Market from the direction of Okotoks, take Highway 549 west to 192 St., turn south and go 1 KM to the market entrance.